markdocument/markdocuments/README.md

 MarkDocuments is a static site generator, for websites and content built using Markdown.

 ## Installing
-The same as Jekyll nuilding steps, here you go:
+The same as Jekyll building steps, here you go:

 1. Install all prerequisites.
 2. Install the jekyll and bundler gems.